stryker-mutator/stryker-net/docs/migration-guide.md

 This guide instructs how to update major versions of Stryker.NET.

+## V1 --> V2

+### ⏭ Updated runtime

+The .NET runtime requirement for Stryker.NET has been updated from dotnet 5.0 to dotnet 6.0 LTS.

+Please [download and install the dotnet 6 runtime](https://dotnet.microsoft.com/download/dotnet/6.0) and update your pipeline have the dotnet 6 runtime available.

+_Note that you do not have to update your application to target dotnet 6.
+Dotnet 6 is only a runtime requirement for stryker to be able to run on your system._

 ## V0.x --> V1.x

 ### ⏭ Updated runtime

-The .NET runtime for Stryker.NET has been updated from 3.1 to 5.0.
+The .NET runtime requirement for Stryker.NET has been updated from 3.1 to 5.0.

-Please [download and install .NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) or update your pipeline to support .NET 5.
+Please [download and install the dotnet 5 runtime](https://dotnet.microsoft.com/download/dotnet/5.0) and update your pipeline have the dotnet 5 runtime available.

 _Note that you do not have to update your application to use dotnet 5.
 Dotnet 5 is only a runtime requirement for stryker to be able to run on your system._